Life update: a new continent? Say what?!

 I was thrilled to be invited, but I wasn’t interested in sailing down the Amazon to take pictures of foreign saviors giving glasses to stereotypical tribals, nor promoting an unscrupulous NGO.

-A long talk with OneSight—and a look into their financials—cleared my concerns.
+A long talk with OneSight—and a look into —cleared my concerns.

 Most importantly, this floating clinic effort is coordinated by two local Amazonian organizations: Barco Hospital Methodist Church and the Penido Burnier Foundation.